nopSolutions/nopCommerce-Docs/en/developer/tutorials/docker.md

     > docker ps
     > ```

-    On the browser we should see the page with the installation of nopCommerce.
+    On the browser, we should see the installation page of nopCommerce.

     ![docker_3](_static/docker/docker_3.png)

     This will be our verification that the container is being created, launched, and successfully operating.

-4. But to **fully test** the operation of the application in this way will only work if you have a SQL server that our container can access.
+4. But to **fully test** the operation of the application in this way will only work if you have an SQL server that our container can access.
 But, as a rule, our and user environments are limited, so we have prepared a layout file that will allow you to deploy the nopCommerce container in conjunction with the container containing the SQL server.

     To deploy container composition, use the command: